 - Difficult to set up cloud servers except for Digital Ocean.

-Cloudways
+5. Cloudways

-It’s never been a favorite of mine.
-Actually, it’s not a control panel; it’s managed cloud hosting service, but you can see how a typical control panel looks.
+Support is better than other panels; you can ask questions anytime.
+But it’s never been a favorite of mine.
+Actually, it’s not a control panel; it’s managed cloud hosting service, but you can see how a typical control panel works.
 Cloudways isn’t the best or cheapest platform, but it has all the features you’ll need.

-Support is better than other panels; you can ask questions anytime.
-It has had its ups and downs since being acquired by DigitalOcean; BUT, it remains reliable.
+It has had its ups and downs since being acquired by DigitalOcean, it remains reliable.
 Since it is PRE-configured with Nginx and Apache stacks, users cannot choose server like LiteSpeed, and you can’t use any VPS or dedicated server.

 Key Features:

 Cloudways discontinued Linode and Vultr services after being acquired by DigitalOcean but recently added them back.
-With pre-setup apps, you can only get Vultr, Linode, DigitalOcean, AWS, and Google Cloud.

 They offer the Cloudflare Enterprise package as a paid CDN service ($5 for one site).
 It has features like full-page caching, Argo, image optimization, etc.